 Math Summer Review for 2nd Grade

-School ended Friday, June 15th and my elementary school has helpfully supplied me with summer math homework for my son who will be entering 2nd grade.
+School ended Friday, June 15th and my elementary school have helpfully supplied me with summer math homework for my son who will be entering 2nd grade.
 We get one problem per day and as my other kids went through this, we found that it’s easier to do one week at a time.

 I will be sharing these all summer but my son will also be doing Daily Word Problems, Grade 2.